jido/Arcadam/README.md

 ```
 1. This is number one
 * It has two bullet points
-* This is the second bullet
+* That is the second bullet
 .
 This is number two
   .
 This is a sublist
   . with three elements
-  .
-This is the third element
   ..
 Other list nested inside
+  .
+Third element of sublist
+  1..
+Nested sublist with
+  multiline content
+.
+This is number three

 [list]
 1. The list attribute forces a
-new list to start up
+> new list to start up
 ```

+An indented paragraph that follows an indented list item is automatically attached to it.

-Use "+" to force a list item on multiple lines.
-If it is used on an empty line, that starts a new paragraph inside the list item.
-If "+" is non-indented but the following text is indented, a code block is added to the list item.
+Use "+" on an empty line to attach a paragraph to a non-indented list item.
+If the paragraph is indented then it is attached as a code block.
+Additional lines of a non-indented list item can optionally be aligned with the first line using ">" at the beginning of each.
+That can continue for more than one paragraph.

 ### Enumerations